Aliases for ABCC4 Gene

 GeneCards Summary for ABCC4 Gene

 ABCC4 (ATP Binding Cassette Subfamily C Member 4) is a Protein Coding gene.
-Diseases associated with ABCC4 include Abcc4-Related Altered Drug Metabolism and Biliary Tract Disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Photodynamic therapy-induced NFE2L2 (NRF2) survival signaling.
-GO annotations related to this gene include ATPase activity and 15-hydroxyprostaglandin dehydrogenase (NAD+) activity.
+Diseases associated with ABCC4 include Biliary Tract Disease and Dubin-Johnson Syndrome.
+Among its related pathways are Ectoderm Differentiation and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and 15-hydroxyprostaglandin dehydrogenase (NAD+) activity.
 An important paralog of this gene is ABCC2.

 UniProtKB/Swiss-Prot for ABCC4 Gene

 May be an organic anion pump relevant to cellular detoxification.